ernestwisniewski/aonw/README.md

 ## Documentation

 Start with [docs/README.md](docs/README.md).
-It explains which implementation is authoritative, where each subsystem lives, and which checks apply to a change.
+It explains which implementation is authoritative, where each subsystem lives, and which checks apply to a change, including [static analysis](docs/static-analysis.md), [critical journeys](docs/critical-e2e.md), [mutation testing](docs/mutation-testing.md), and [architecture budgets](docs/architecture-budgets.md).

 Contribution setup and pull-request expectations are in [CONTRIBUTING.md](CONTRIBUTING.md).
 Architecture decisions are indexed in [docs/adr/README.md](docs/adr/README.md).